 After reading a book, I either write my review already or take a rest first.
 It really depends on how the book affects me and my mood.
 If I think writing it already is the best way, then I go for it but if I think no words would ever appear on my mind, I take a rest and just wait for time to let those words I needed to come.
 I never force myself to write book reviews if I know that my head will only hurt for trying to make one so instead, I find time to relax and I clear my mind of other things before I start writing the review.

-- This book starts at action but it failed to introduce the story at the first chapter.
+- This book starts with the action but it failed to introduce the story in the first chapter.

 - This is amazing!
 I just feel the adrenaline moving on my veins!
 The characters can really affect me!

 - The writing style is making me sleepy.